gabonator/Education/2020/RavoRiftReverse/readme.md

     brew install innoextract
     innoextract Rife_setup_1_21.exe

-After extracting you will find some FTDI driver packages, encrypted dataases, java libraries and main application file in form of JAR archive.
+After extracting you will find some FTDI driver packages, encrypted databases, java libraries and main application file in form of JAR archive.
 It is a simple GUI based java app (RAVO_RIFE.JAR) which allows uploading various presets into the Super Ravo Zapper device.
-To disassemble whole application I have used jadx decompiler
+To disassemble whole application I have used the jadx decompiler

     brew install jadx
     jadx RAVO_RIFE.jar